 Vaseline Petroleum Jelly dates back over 140 years.
 The Vaseline patent was issued in 1872 to British chemist, Robert Chesebrough.
 He had traveled to Titusville, Pennsylvania, in 1859 to check out the newly discovered oil fields.
 He observed a byproduct of the oil drilling process being used by the roughnecks to heal their skin irritations.
 He went on to purify this greasy goo.
 It is best known today as a skin moisturizer.
-We ignited a controversy over a decade ago when we advised readers not to use petroleum jelly in their nostrils.
+We ignited a controversy well over a decade ago when we advised readers not to use petroleum jelly in their nostrils.

 The Beginning of the Petroleum Jelly War: